 Atomic oxygen cannot efficiently recombine, so that it has a very long lifetime in the upper atmosphere.
 Therefore, atomic oxygen represents a store of the chemical energy that powers the airglow during the night.

 Different chemical reaction chains are responsible for the production of the excited states of atmospheric species that are the sources of airglow.
 These species include atoms (atomic oxygen, sodium) and neutral molecules (OH, O2, NO).
-(Ions like N2+ have also been considered as airglow emitters, but since precipitating electrons are involved in their excitation, they should rather be counted as sources of aurora).
+(Ions like N2+ have also been considered as airglow emitters, but since precipitating electrons are involved in their excitation, those emissions should rather be classified as aurora).

 There are considerable photochemical differences between sunlit and dark conditions in the atmosphere, so that the distinction between dayglow and nightglow goes beyond technical differences in observing conditions (observation requires special measures for sunlight rejection, during daytime).
 Nightglow has much more practical importance than dayglow, so that we here focus on nightglow, when talking of airglow.
-On the other hand, nightglow can not be used synonymously to airglow, because dayglow and twilightglow may not be ignored!
+On the other hand, nightglow can not be used synonymously to airglow, because dayglow and twilightglow must not be ignored.

 The distinction between airglow emissions that are permanently present all over the globe, on the one hand, and polar lights (aurora) on the other hand, which are only occasionally observed outside their high latitude "home", was only made in the 1920s by Robert John Strutt, the fourth Baron Rayleigh.
 Lord Rayleigh talked of "permanent aurora", and the term "airglow" was introduced later by Otto Struve and Sidney Chapman (so the rumour goes; however, Chapman himself attributed the expression to C.T.
 Elvey [The Rayleigh Archives Dedication, J.N.
 Howard, ed., AFCRL Special Report 63, 1967]).

 Molecules of OH and O2 were identified by Meinel (in 1950) as the sources of the most important airglow emissions with bands that together cover much of the visible and near infrared spectrum.